lbrodziak/lbrodziak/README.md

 - VM instance creation basics in GCP
 - GCP firewall rules creation basics
 - Web app vulnerability scanning in GCP
-- Creating S3 bucket
-- Setting up webhosting on S3
-- Setting up a fully automated CI/CD pipeline in AWS using S3, CodeArtifact, CodeBuild, CodeDeploy and EC2 instance.
-- Setting up Elastic Beanstalk and deploying containerized application
-- Setting up EKS cluster and deploying application to it
-- Securing data in the cloud using KMS
-- Threat detection and monitoring using GuardDuty
-- Basics of setting up an API using AWS API Gateway
-- Setting up DynamoDB tables
-- Basics of AWS Lambda functions
-- Creating basic VPCs and Subnets in AWS

 <h2>Certifications</h2>